Squirrelistic/sgbr/README.md

 # Squirrelistic Google Books Reducer #

-## TLDR ##
+## TL;DR ##

-Reduces the size of Google Books statistics by aggregating the years data and filtering the garbage.
+Reduces the size of Google Books statistics by aggregating 'per year' data and filtering out the garbage.<br/>
 Saves data to SQL Server database directly from compressed gzip files.

 ## Overview ##

-Google scanned a lot of books and shared the resulting statistics files.
+Google scanned a lot of books and shared the resulting statistics files.<br/>
-They are not evil after all.
+They are not evil after all.<br/>
-The latest dataset from year 2020 is [available here](http://storage.googleapis.com/books/ngrams/books/datasetsv3.html])
+The latest dataset from year 2020 is [available here](http://storage.googleapis.com/books/ngrams/books/datasetsv3.html]).

-The problem is that the dataset is humongous, especially for English language.
+The problem is that the dataset is humongous, especially for English language.<br/>
 The table below describes humongousness of the data (version 20200217).

 |Language   |File Count 1|Length 1 GB|File Count 2|Length 2 GB|File Count 3|Length 3 GB|File Count 4|Length 4 GB|File Count 5|Length 5 GB|File Count Sum|Length Sum GB|